2022 World Junior Short Track Speed Skating Championships

 The 2022 World Junior Short Track Speed Skating Championships took place between 4 and 6 March 2022 in Hala Olivia in Gdańsk, Poland.

-On 1 March 2022 following the IOC recommendation the ISU Council basedof the ISU Constitution, agreed that with immediate effect and until further notice, no skaters belonging to the ISU Members in Russia and Belarus shall be invited or allowed to participate in International ice skating competitions including ISU championships and other ISU events.
+On 1 March 2022, following IOC recommendation, the ISU Council based on the ISU Constitution agreed with immediate effect and until further notice that no skaters belonging to the ISU Members in Russia and Belarus should be invited or allowed to participate in International ice skating competitions including ISU championships and other ISU events.

 Schedule

 All times are CET (UTC+01:00).